HathorNetwork/rfcs/text/0033-private-network-guide.md

 1. Generate the configuration of the new network.
 2. Launch the full nodes and build the new p2p network.
 3. Launch the tx-mining-service to be able to send transactions.
+4. Launch the miner connected to the tx-mining-service.
-4. Run the explorer to see what is going on in your private network easily.
+5. Run the explorer to see what is going on in your private network easily.
-5. Run your wallet to access the pre-mined tokens.
+6. Run your wallet to access the pre-mined tokens.

 After all these steps are done, you can spawn as many wallets as you want.